-The United States Embassy in Argentina invites all students between the ages of 16-18 years old interested in the sciences to apply for the National Youth Science Camp 2018 (National Youth Science Camp), to be held in the United States from June 26 – July 22, 2018.
-This program is sponsored by the U.S. Department of State, the State of West Virginia and the National Youth Science Foundation, and is aimed at students with high academic achievement who have a demonstrated interest in the sciences.
+The National Youth Science Camp 2019, to be held in the United States from June 27 – July 20, is aimed at students with high academic achievement who have a demonstrated interest in the sciences.
+This program is sponsored by the U.S. Department of State, the State of West Virginia and the National Youth Science Foundation, and

 What Will Participants Do?